Instability of microbial droplets growing on viscous substrates: Discussion

+There are several additional features of the experiments of \cite{atis2019microbial} that are not described by the present model.
+In particular, the substrate exhibits non-Newtonian rheology at high shear rates, which would require a modification of the bulk constitutive model.
+Viscoelastic relaxation of the fluid could also be considered, resulting in a time-dependent integral kernel at linear order.
+Another feature is hole formation and breakup of the droplet in the high metabolic Rayleigh number regime, which could be modeled by allowing the cell density to vary.

-For large deformations of the droplet where linear theory breaks down, we must resort to numerical solution.
-This is a challenging task owing to both solving the free boundary problem, which requires tracking a highly corrugated interface, and evaluating singular integral operators with non-smooth densities \citep{bruno2013high, helsing2022solving, zhou2025energy}.
+Finally, for large deformations of the droplet where linear theory breaks down, we must resort to numerical solution.
+This is a challenging task owing to both solving the free boundary problem, which requires tracking a highly corrugated interface, and evaluating singular integral operators with non-smooth densities \citep{bruno2013high, helsing2022solving, zhou2026modeling}.
 The conformal mapping approach used for the linear stability analysis is a first step in this direction, however adaptive schemes will likely be required when the conformal distortion becomes large.

-Another aspect of the experiments in the high metabolic Rayleigh number regime is the breakup of the microbial droplet \citep{atis2019microbial}.
-The dynamics in this regime can be explored numerically using multi-component methods, which will inherently rely on an accurate resolution of the single droplet problem discussed above, or phase-field models for handling topological changes.
-When the number of droplets is large, the long-range flows generated by both buoyancy and growth may induce collective behaviors among the disjoint domains, and the effect of this on nutrient transport can be explored.
+With a fully nonlinear numerical solver in hand, collective behaviors among disjoint domains, such as those that appear following the breakup of the droplet, could then be explored.

 \begin{bmhead}[Acknowledgements] We thank Severine Atis and Michael Shelley for useful discussions.
 The Flatiron Institute is a division of the Simons Foundation. \end{bmhead}

 \begin{bmhead}[Data Availability] The data that support the findings of this study are openly available at \url{https://github.com/scottweady/microbial-droplets}. \end{bmhead}